 Though not as large as Isla Isabela or as populated as Isla Santa Cruz, San Cristobal is definitely worth a stop.
 This island is actually one of the oldest of all those in the archipelago.

-It also has both the most fertile land and the only source of permanent fresh water in the Galapagos: El Junco lake.
+It also has the most fertile land and the only source of permanent fresh water in the Galapagos: El Junco lake.

 On a visit to San Cristobal, you’ll get the chance to experience some fantastic beaches, the Galapagos’s fascinating highlands ecology, and more.